Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 <Appointment of foreign nationals to management positions>

-Our group has 739 overseas offices in 49 countries, with more than 20,000 foreign employees.
-In addition, due to the promotion of local management of overseas operating companies, the percentage of foreign employees in the post of president at overseas operating companies has exceeded 30%.
+Our group has 915 overseas offices in 56 countries (as of September 2024), with more than 20,000 foreign employees.
+In addition, due to the promotion of local management of overseas operating companies, the percentage of foreign employees in the post of president at overseas operating companies has exceeded 40%.
 Since foreign employees play an active role as core personnel supporting our overseas operating companies, we have not set or disclosed KPIs for appointing them as core personnel at this time.
 In the future, we will continue to promote the localization of top management and reinforce the human resource development of top management at overseas operating companies.

 <Appointment of experienced personnel to management positions>